 For this optional session, a group meal is highly recommended

-- Share personal stories about each person's church experience, so far
+- Share personal stories about each person's church experience

 - After the meal, distribute copies of Unchurching